theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/markdown-sample.md

 Open the correct folder and create a new .md file.
 Make sure there is no front matter in the file (no `---` lines at the top of content pages).
-To inject the content of the file in a page, use the following syntax:
+To inject the content of the file, use the following syntax:

 ```
 {% include "subfolder/filename.md" %}